Rancho Mission Viejo, California: History

 Prior to the founding of the ranch, the land was the site of Acjachemen village of Piwiva.
+Through the Mission period, the village had transformed into an outlying ranch of Mission San Luis Rey.
+It had a large population of Acjachemen ranchers under the control of the mission, who were to legally own the town after the secularization of the missions, though this never happened.
 The ranch was established in 1845 when John (Don Juan) Forster acquired Rancho La Paz and Mission San Juan Capistrano.
 Forster added these properties to Rancho Trabuco, which he had purchased in 1843.
 Forster's brother-in-law was Pío Pico, governor of then-Mexican-held California.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Mission Viejo was filed with the Public Land Commission in 1852, and the grant was patented to John (Don Juan) Forster on August 6, 1866, for 46,432.65 acre.
 In 1864, Forster added Rancho Santa Margarita y Las Flores to his holdings, which then totaled about 200000 acre, making him one of the largest landowners in the state.

 After Forster died in 1882, Irish immigrants Richard O'Neill Sr. and James Flood acquired the ranch, taking equal ownership of the Rancho Santa Margarita y las Flores, Rancho Mission Viejo and Rancho Trabuco lands.
 Flood provided the money to purchase the ranches; O'Neill, offering his skills as a cattleman as sweat equity, agreed to work out his half as resident manager.
 Under O'Neill, the cattle herd was expanded, the land was improved, row crops were introduced, and the ranch became Orange County's largest producer of wheat.